 We can’t always stop challenges and obstacles arising and unfortunately, there will always be annoying people.
-But if you start your day in a positive way, it can reduce the effect these things have on your overall mood.
+But if you start your day with positivity, it can reduce the effect these things have on your overall mood.

 You know that I’m an advocate for journaling.

-If I had to choose just one thing I couldn’t live without for peace of mind, it would be my journal practice.
+If I had to choose just one thing I couldn’t live without for peace of mind, it would be my journaling practice.

 Journaling helps you to find clarity and get all the thoughts you have circling your mind out and on paper.